 A second-level domain (e.g. marketingminer.com) is part of a website address that comes before the TLD.
 It’s what most people think of when they think of a website name.
 This part of the domain name is unique to the person who registers it.

 A third-level domain is often referred to as a subdomain(e.g. help.marketingminer.com).

 It’s important to take your time and do your research when choosing a domain name.

-It should be short, easy to say (you want people to type it accurately, especially when advertising on TV or radio) and remember.
+It should be short, easy to say (you want people to type it correctly, especially if you advertise on TV or radio), and easy to remember.

 People also often use keywords in their domain name to boost their SEO.
-However, using keywords in your domain name doesn’t automatically help you to rank better.
-Instead of focusing on choosing a generic domain name with stuffed keywords, we recommend you to pay attention to your domain authority and high-quality website content.
-Remember, short domain names are more effective, easy to remember and easy to share!
+However, using keywords in your domain name won’t automatically help you rank better.
+Instead of focusing on choosing a generic domain name with keyword stuffing, we recommend that you pay attention to your domain authority and high-quality website content.
+Remember, short domain names are more effective, easy to remember, and easy to share!

-Available domains are any domains that are unregistered and anyone can buy them.
+Available domains are unregistered domains that anyone can buy.

 So how do you find out if a domain already exists?
-Well… You can simply type the URL into the search bar, although you won’t be able to tell if the domain is parked (that’s when a domain name is registered but not associated with a specific website yet).
-For this reason, you should use a domain availability checker tool (e.g. Marketing Miner) to find out if the domain can be registered or not.
-These tools are using a so-called domain registrar’s database.
+Well… You can simply type the URL into the search bar, but you won’t be able to tell if the domain is parked (that’s when a domain name is registered but not yet associated with a specific website).
+For this reason, you should use a Domain Availability Checker tool (e.g. Marketing Miner) to find out if the domain can be registered or not.
+These tools use a database from a domain registrar.

 A domain name registrar is any company that handles the reservation of domain names and allows you to officially register them.
-Each domain name registrar has its own database that is automatically updated when someone registers a new domain name.
+Each domain name registrar has its own database, which is automatically updated when someone registers a new domain name.
 For example, the .cz domain is managed and administered by CZ-NIC.